 Hangtags, dust bags, price tags, cards & other accessories

 - Hangtags are not reliable for authentication as they are removable, nor are the rectangular hangtag or the lozenge hangtag reliable for authentication.
 There are fake hangtags on real bags, real hangtags on fake bags, missing hangtags, replacement hangtags, and real hangtags that look fake (Coach has used many variations over the years and many do not scream “high quality!”).
-If you authenticate a hangtag you have only authenticated the hangtag, not the bag it is attached to.
+If you authenticate a hangtag you have only authenticated the hangtag, not the bag to which it is attached.

 - Price tags, cards, dust bags, and any other accessory or paperwork can be faked, and sometimes real paperwork & accessories accompany a fake bag.
-Fake paperwork most often means fake bag.
+Fake paperwork almost always indicates a fake bag.
 One way to identify paperwork as fake is by finding misspellings, typos, missed spaces, odd wording & other such issues.

 - Real paperwork, dust bags, etc do lend a bit of credibility to a bag but cannot be relied on as proof of authenticity.
 You must check everything else as well.

-- MYTH: a fake fob means a fake bag – untrue!
+- COMMON MYTH: a fake fob means a fake bag – untrue!